-People have practiced spring cleaning since ancient times in every single culture.
-It’s deep meaning is the idea of throwing away the old year and making room for the new one.
-Here is a detailed guide on how to do a good spring cleaning by yourself.
+People have practised spring cleaning since ancient times in every single culture.
+Its deep meaning is the idea of throwing away the old year and making room for the new one.
+Here is a detailed guide on how to do a good spring cleaning by yourself, hassle free!

 How to Declutter Your Home